 - The Pan-African Investment Agency is hereby established to assist State Parties, their investment promotion agencies and their private sectors through mobilising financial resources, fostering business development and providing technical and other support for the promotion and facilitation of investment in accordance with the provisions of this Protocol. - 2.
-The Agency shall mobilise resources, and provide technical and other support to State Parties with a view to: - a. implementing measures in support of the domestic efforts of State Parties; - b. strengthening their capacity in investment promotion and facilitation of the technical, managerial and financial capacities of their investors; - c. improving the ability of investment promotion agencies to gather and analyse information on investment flows; - d. improving the ability of investors to meet investment regulations and standards at international, continental, regional and national levels; - e. supporting the collection and management of statistical data on investment; - f. supporting State Parties in the negotiation or renegotiation of investment agreements, contracts and other investment-related instruments;
+The Agency shall provide technical and other support to State Parties with a view to: - a. strengthening their capacity in investment promotion and facilitation of the technical, managerial and financial capacities of their investors; - b. improving the ability of investment promotion agencies to gather and analyse information on investment flows; - c. improving the ability of investors to meet investment regulations and standards at international, continental, regional and national levels;

-- g. facilitating coordination, interaction and dialogue between and among investment promotion agencies and investors to enable the sharing of information with respect to investment opportunities, peer learning and best practices; - h. addressing quality and standards needs in investment under this Protocol to support the development and adoption of continental standards; - i. fostering business development through initiatives aimed at building capacity in private sector enterprises, in particular small and medium enterprises, and promoting cross-border investments; and - j. facilitating, upon request by the Committee on Investment, the implementation and attainment of the objectives of this Protocol. - 3.
-The Agency shall be provided with appropriate administrative and technical support as it requires.
+- d. undertaking studies and support the collection and management of statistical data on investment; - e. supporting State Parties in the negotiation or renegotiation of investment agreements, contracts and other investment-related instruments; - f. identifying good practices, experiences and trends in international investment law and policy making and provide advice on eventual amendments to the Protocol: - g. facilitating coordination, interaction and dialogue between and among national focal points, investment promotion agencies and investors to enable the sharing of information with respect to investment opportunities, peer learning and good practices; - h. addressing quality and standards needs in investment under this Protocol to support the development and adoption of continental standards; - i. fostering business development through initiatives aimed at building capacity in private sector enterprises, in particular small and medium enterprises, and promoting cross-border investments; and - j. facilitating, upon request by the Committee on Investment, the implementation and attainment of the objectives of this Protocol. - 3.
+The Agency, in coordination with the Committee on Investment, shall adopt its rules and procedures of administration and operation.
+Such rules shall be approved by the Council of Ministers. - 4.
+The Agency shall be provided with appropriate administrative and technical support for the effective discharge of its functions.